na-na-hi/renget/archive/Stereotyp1cal.md

 -> **A5:** Because why not?
 Everyone deserve the right to experience their fantasies as long as they maintain common sense. <-

 -> **(★)──────────────────⊹⊱✙⊰⊹──────────────────(★)** <-
-!!! note Update Log (Check what has been added lately!)
+!!! note (CURRENTLY ON HIATUS!!!)
+Update Log
     **- (6/22/2023):** I'm back after a month break!!
     **- (6/26/2023):** I'm focusing more on creating NSFW cunny bots.
 Enjoy!! (added Ariel and Seika) **- (6/26/2023):** Planning to add some visual changes to my Rentry page!!!